rails/rails/guides/source/security.md

 #### Accessing environment specific credentials

-In order to access environment specific credential file, run `bin/rails credentials:edit --environement=environment_name`
+In order to access the credentials file for a specific environment, use the `--environment=` option.

 For example, to edit a production credential file, you need to run: